 Case Calibration Condition Calibration Items Case 1 Allow the equipment to warm-up for at least 2 hours after power-on.
-Execute 1 . between different locations.
+Calibrate whenever the equipment is transported or moved between different locations.
 Calibrate whenever the ambient temperature or air pressure changes significantly.
-Case 2 When measuring wavelength Set Align with cal to $On$ and execute $\textcircled{\bullet}$ .
-Case 3 When measuring continuous spectrum, such as optical amplifier ASE level and laser diodes Execute $0$ and $\mathbf{G}$ .
+Execute 1.
+Case 2 When measuring wavelength Set Align with cal to On and execute 3.
+Case 3 When measuring continuous spectrum, such as optical amplifier ASE level and laser diodes Execute 1 and 5.
 Case 4 When wanting to increase measurement throughput (Shortening the offset calibration time when using applications that switch VBW frequently can increase the measurement system throughput.)
-Set 3 and 7 to Off.
-Moreover, execute 3 when the ambient temperature changes.
-Case 5 When performing measurements requiring a long time, such as setting VBW (e.g. measuring DUT optical level and OSNR drift) Set 6 to On.
-Case 6 When performing long-term measurements while switching multiple VBW settings Set 6 and 7 to On.
+Set ® and 7 to Off.
+Moreover, execute ® when the ambient temperature changes.
+Case 5 When performing measurements requiring a long time, such as setting VBW (e.g. measuring DUT optical level and OSNR drift) Set © to On.
+Case 6 When performing long-term measurements while switching multiple VBW settings Set © and 7 to On.